Skip to content

 detectFrequency enum DetectFrequency No Sampling cycle for view performance monitoring, default DetectFrequency.normal

-enableResourceHostIP boolean No Whether to collect the IP address of the requested target domain.
-Scope: only affects the default collection when enableNativeUserResource is true. iOS: supported on >= iOS 13.
-Android: Okhttp caches IP addresses for the same domain, so under the same OkhttpClient, only one instance is generated if the connection to the server IP does not change.
+enableResourceHostIP boolean No Whether to collect the IP address of the target domain.
+Scope: Only affects default collection when enableNativeUserResource is true. iOS: Supported on >= iOS 13.
+Android: Okhttp caches IP for the same domain, for the same OkhttpClient, it generates only once unless the connected server IP changes.

 enableTrackNativeFreeze boolean No Whether to collect Native Freeze, default false